NewDawn0/ND-ZSH/README.md

 # ND-ZSH

-A simple configuration using Nix flakes for ZSH.
-It is designed for minimal environments
+This is a simple configuration for ZSH that uses Nix flakes.
+It is designed for minimal environments.

 ## Requirements